Crying in childhood

 Children cry for many reasons.
 Crying is an emotional response to a distressing experience or situation.
-The degree of a child's distress depends on their developmental levels and previous experiences.
-Children cry in response to pain, fear, sadness, frustration, confusion, anger, and inability to express their feelings.
+The degree of a child's distress depends on the child's developmental level and past experiences.
+Children cry when they feel pain, fear, sadness, frustration, confusion, anger, and when they cannot express their feelings.

-Crying is a normal response to distressing situations that a child is unable to resolve.
-When the child's coping skills are exhausted, crying is automatic and instinctual.
+Crying is a normal response to upsetting situations that a child cannot resolve.
+When the child's coping skills are used up, crying is automatic and natural.

-A growing child eventually learns to express feelings of frustration, anger, or confusion without crying.
-Parents may find it necessary to establish guidelines to help the child develop appropriate behaviors.
+Over time, a child learns to express feelings of frustration, anger, or confusion without crying.
+Parents may need to set guidelines to help the child develop appropriate behaviors.

-Praise the child's ability to delay or withhold crying until an appropriate time and place.
-Teach alternative behaviors to distressing situations.
-Encourage the child to "use their words" to explain what is upsetting them.
+Praise the child's ability to delay crying until the right time and place.
+Teach other responses to distressing situations.
+Encourage children to "use their words" to explain what is upsetting them.

-As a child develops additional coping and problem-solving skills, crying will become less frequent.
+As children develop more coping and problem-solving skills, they will cry less often.
 As they mature, boys tend to cry less than girls.
 Many believe this difference between boys and girls is a learned behavior.